 9. Pour Over Coffee or French Press

 No paper filters needed!
 I purchased this paperless pour-over coffee cone 2 years ago and it has stood the test of time swimmingly.
 For a cup or two of coffee, pour-over coffee is a fantastic low-waste option.
 If you are worried about the coffee running out in the morning, switch over to a french press.
 Not only do they come in a multitude of sizes and styles but there is just something so smoothly satisfying about pressing that plunger down and pouring yourself a fresh cup of coffee.

 10. Activated Charcoal Water Filters

 Many of us buy water filters so we can avoid buying cases of bottled water.
 This is a great step in the right direction to becoming as low waste as possible.
 One more step that can be taken is to check out these awesome charcoal sticks to purify water.
 I honestly never knew that those little black specs at the bottom of my Brita filter were just charcoal.
-By using activated charcoal sticks instead of a plastic filter I instantly and easily lowered my carbon footprint.
+By using activated charcoal sticks instead of a plastic filter, I’ve instantly and easily lowered my carbon footprint.
 For a more local option, check out Green Design.
-They are a New Jersey company specializing in reusable products and they also carry water purifying charcoal by the bag.
+They’re a New Jersey company specializing in reusable products and they also carry water purifying charcoal by the bag.

 I hope this aids you in your journey to living a low-waste lifestyle.
 Making just ONE of these swaps in your everyday life is a magnificent start in making a dent in the amount of trash you produce.
 And remember, one person doing something is better than everyone doing nothing!

 In the past 6 months I have evolved my low-waste journey to include new habits and products.
 Below you will find an updated video on my current low-waste swaps.
 A few of my favorite items include NOAP shampoo and conditioner bars and my Zojirushi thermos!